Let's be Clear Jobs in Costa Rica for…

 Example: An American in Costa Rica

-If someone passes away with secured debts such as a mortgage, the interest payments still have to be made — highlighting the crucial need for life insurance, which this person in the example did not have.
-If the payments aren’t made on the mortgage loan, it goes into arrears and the foreclosure process starts.
-Even if a private lender gives you a little more time as in this example, he can only wait so long for the borrowers’ spouse to figure out a solution.
+If a person dies with secured debts, such as a mortgage, the interest must be paid, highlighting the critical need for life insurance, which this person in the example lacked.
+The mortgage loan goes into arrears if payments aren’t made, and the foreclosure process begins.
+Even if a private lender extends your time, as in this case, he can only wait so long for the borrowers’ spouse to come up with a solution.

-Like many people who just lost a spouse, the grief can be overwhelming and the last thing you want to do is improvise major financial decisions that will affect you and your children.
-Once a foreclosure starts, the panic sets in to sell the property if you can.
-If you do not have a will, then you can’t even sell the house until it goes through the lengthy and costly probate process.
+The grief, like that of many people who have recently lost a spouse, can be overwhelming, and the last thing you want to do is make major financial decisions that will affect you and your children on the spur of the moment.
+When a foreclosure process begins, you may feel compelled to sell the property as soon as possible.
+If you don’t have a Will, you won’t be able to sell your home until it has gone through the time-consuming and costly probate process.

-Interest will accumulate, late fees will accumulate, and now add foreclosure expenses to the bill.
-This makes the whole situation very, very costly.
-This leaves one with very few options in the end except to liquidate the house at a very low price, just to cover these costs.
+Interest will accrue, late fees will accrue, and now foreclosure costs will be added to the bill.
+This increases the overall cost of the situation.
+In the end, one has very few options other than to liquidate the house for a very low price in order to cover these costs.

-A Will and life insurance would definitely have alleviated all of this.
-If you are elderly and do not qualify for life insurance, at least a Will can expedite the probate process and give your spouse access to assets so that they can make an exit strategy and pay off the loans.
+All of this could have been avoided with a Will and life insurance.
+If you’re elderly and don’t qualify for life insurance, a Will can help speed up the probate process and give your spouse access to assets so they can plan an exit strategy and pay off your debts.

 What We Can Do For You

-At CRIE, we never want to see the above situation happen to anyone.
+At CRIE, we never want to see anyone in the situation described above.

-We enlisted the expertise of independent attorneys, notaries and insurance agents who can assist with all aspects of obtaining the right Will and Life Insurance policy for yourself.
+We’ve enlisted the help of independent attorneys, notaries, and insurance agents who can help you with every aspect of getting the right Will and Life Insurance policy.

 Contact us now for an initial free consultation and referral.